forcedotcom/salesforcedx-vscode-automation-tests/CONTRIBUTING.md

 ### Committing

 1. We enforce commit message format.
 We recommend using [commitizen](https://github.com/commitizen/cz-cli) by installing it with `npm install -g commitizen` and running `npm run commit-init`.
 When you commit, we recommend that you use `npm run commit`, which prompts you with a series of questions to format the commit message.
-Or you can use our VS Code Task `Commit`.
 1. The commit message format that we expect is: `type: commit message`.
 Valid types are: feat, fix, improvement, docs, style, refactor, perf, test, build, ci, chore and revert.
 1. Before commit and push, Husky runs several hooks to ensure the commit message is in the correct format and that everything lints and compiles properly.